Logo ČVUT

 Synopsis:

-Several topics dealing with the economic policy will be discussed: External Balance, Exchange Rate Policy, Free Markets vs Strategic Trade Policy.
+Several topics dealing with economic policy will be discussed: External Balance, Exchange Rate Policy, Free Markets vs Strategic Trade Policy.

 Requirements:

-Attendance will be mandatory, and participation in discussions will be encouraged, Students must be prepared beforehand for each session, The grading process will be based on the final exam, but for the preliminary assessment the work at home will be considered.
+Attendance will be mandatory, and participation in discussions will be encouraged, Students must be prepared beforehand for each session.
+The grading process will be based on the final exam, but for the preliminary assessment, the work at home will be considered.

 Macroeconomics, Microeconomics, Fundamentals of Economics